NREL/PV_ICE/cla-1.0.md

 3. "Alliance" &mdash; The company which manages the Projects.
 The company's website is at <http://nrel.gov/>.

-4. "Project" &mdash; Circular Economy - Mass Flow Calculator open-source projects being managed by Alliance.
-The Projects may all be found at
+4. "Project" &mdash; Circular Economy - Mass Flow Calculator open-source project being managed by Alliance.
+The Project may be found at
    <https://github.com/NREL/CircularEconomy-MassFlowCalculator>.

 5. "Contribution" &mdash; Code, content, and ideas